NowacekLab/Welcome/README.md

 *Who maintains and contributes to the project

 There's a bunch of info out there about how to make a good README but [here's one place to start](https://www.makeareadme.com/).
 [Here's a good cheat sheet for Markdown](https://commonmark.org/help/) so you can make nice looking README's.

+### Editing repos
+When you make any change to any file in your project (and save it), you’re making a commit.
+If you fix a typo, update a filename, or edit your code, you can add it to GitHub as a commit.
+Your commits represent your project’s entire history—and they’re all saved in your project’s repository.

+With each commit, you have the opportunity to write a commit message (do it!), a short, meaningful (the more descriptive the better!) comment describing the change you’re making to a file.
+So you always know exactly what changed, no matter when you return to a commit.